Last Updated

 The Situation

-Artificial intelligence (AI) is advancing at a breakneck pace that experts speculate could rival previous technological revolutions like the advent of the internet.
-AI’s rise will transform the global economy, potentially driving trillions of dollars in growth worldwide.
+Artificial intelligence (AI) is advancing at a breakneck pace that experts speculate could rival previous technological revolutions like the advent of electricity.
+AI’s rise is already transforming the global economy.
+AI-related spending contributed significantly to U.S. GDP growth—accounting for over 1 percentage point of growth in 2025.
 Yet governments, nongovernmental organizations, and AI developers themselves have warned that, along with the many opportunities it offers, AI poses serious risks to society, politics, and national security.
-Consequently, policymakers are deeply engaged in discussions about how to regulate AI.
+Consequently, policymakers are deeply engaged in discussions about how to govern AI.

 Decision Point

-The rapid rise of artificial intelligence offers untold economic and social benefits, but also threatens grave social, political, and national security risks.
-As the technology develops and becomes increasingly integrated in societies worldwide, public attention has turned to policymakers and how, if at all, they will regulate the technology.
-The president has convened the National Security Council (NSC) to discuss how the United States should approach AI regulation.
-As they deliberate, NSC members will need to carefully consider the costs and benefits of AI regulations, the time that their implementation would require, and the risk of regulations restricting positive innovations in AI technology.
+The rapid rise of artificial intelligence offers economic and social benefits, but also threatens grave social, political, and national security risks.
+As the technology develops and becomes increasingly integrated in societies worldwide, public attention has turned to policymakers and how, if at all, they should govern the technology.
+The president has convened the National Security Council (NSC) to discuss how the United States should approach AI regulation at home and abroad.
+As they deliberate, NSC members will need to carefully consider the costs and benefits of AI standards and regulations, the time that their implementation would require, and the risk of such policies restricting positive innovations in AI technology.

 NSC members should consider the following policy options:

-• Pursue a multilateral governing regime for AI.
-A multilateral framework could produce widely adopted, responsible AI regulations.
-These regulations could ensure privacy protections, safeguard against bias and repression, and guard against economic disruptions.
-However, this framework could be difficult to negotiate.
+• Pursue an international governing regime for AI.
+An international framework could produce widely adopted, responsible AI regulations that limit the worst harms of AI.
+Taking a leading role in negotiations could maximize U.S. influence over their outcome.
+However, an international framework would be difficult to negotiate.
 It could force the United States to compromise by accepting limitations it deemed harmful to innovation or allowing practices it deemed against its interests or values.
 Moreover, slow negotiations could fail to reach decisions at a pace required to keep up with the speed of AI development.

 Additional Resources

-Need inspiration for how to structure your Mini Simulation?
+Need guidance for how to run your mini simulation?

 More Mini Simulations